ikerising12138/recipe-prediction/README.md

 ## Baseline Model

+Before we train our model, we need to first define a training set and a testing set.

-Again, since we are dealing with a classification problem, we will mainly be using `DecisionTreeClassifier`. he features we will be using is `submitted_year` and `interacted_year`, and both of them are treated as dicrete categorical features and therefore we decided to use `OneHotEncoder` to vectoeize these two columns.
+Again, since we are dealing with a classification problem, we will mainly be using `DecisionTreeClassifier`.
+The features we will be using is `submitted_year` and `interacted_year`, and both of them are treated as dicrete categorical features and therefore we decided to use `OneHotEncoder` to vectoeize these two columns.
 The remainder columns are kept and passed down to our `DecisionTreeClassifier`.

 This process is achieved via `Pipeline` module, in which it allows us to first apply necessary preprocessings to our dataframe and then apply the classifer to our target data.

-### Performace
+### Performace and Interpretation

-The result of our `DecisionTreeClassifier`
+The result of our `DecisionTreeClassifier` showed a mean accuracy on training data of 0.9039, and a mean accuracy on testing data of 0.5889.
+This is not an ideal result, since a high training-accuracy and a low testing-accuracy indicate that our model is overfitting the training data.
+We need to make necessary adjustments to account for overfitting.

+## Final Model

+For the final model, we've decided to engineer more features to our model.
+Namely,